We Need a Science Liberties Foundation

 The State Department plays this game.
 They tell people to waive their constitutional rights because of ITAR, take them to court, lose, and then grant a special exception just for them.
 Sometimes they have to pay you too.

-However, because they granted a special exception for just this one case, ITAR still applies to everyone else and scare everyone else.
+However, because they granted a special exception for just this one case, ITAR is still available to scare everyone else.

 If you ask the State Department, they will strongly imply that ITAR means you can't release any relevant technical data without their approval, though they can't make that explicit because that would be unconstitutional prior restraint.
 Instead, by keeping it ambiguous, ITAR stays up and continues to intimidate.
 I wish this were just my pet theory, but in fact, I discovered it in the oral arguments of yet another case the government lost.